DMFormer: Closing the Gap Between CNN and Vision Transformers: Approaches

-Then, the input features are fed to repeated \ourmethod{} blocks, each of which consists of two sub-blocks.
-Specifically, the main components of the first sub-block include \ouratt{} and the BatchNorm module, which we present as
+\end{small} where $X\in \mathbb{R}^{N\times C_1\times \frac{H}{4}\times \frac{W}{4}}$ is the output feature of the convolution stem module. $N$, $C_1$ is the batch size and number of channels.
+Then $X$ is fed to repeated \ourmethod{} blocks, each of which consists of two sub-blocks.
+Specifically, the main components of the first sub-block include \ouratt{} and the BatchNorm module, which we present as \begin{small}